Neo Financial: History

+In September 2020, Neo launched its first Mastercard credit card along with its own merchant partner rewards network offering cashback at participating businesses.

 In January 2021 Neo launched a savings account program using Concentra Bank as its deposit-holding partner, ensuring coverage through the Canada Deposit Insurance Corporation (CDIC).
 In 2024 Neo transitioned to Peoples Bank of Canada as its partner for new and existing everyday accounts.

 In 2022, the company expanded in Calgary with new offices in the Edison tower and the Hudson’s Bay building.
 Neo maintains a secondary headquarters in Winnipeg, supported by a provincial expansion grant.

 Products and services

-Neo offers credit cards, savings and cash accounts, and investment products delivered through its mobile app and website.
+Neo Financial provides various financial services, including credit cards, deposit accounts, and mortgage services.

-Credit cards and partnerships
+Credit cards

-Neo issues consumer credit cards and co-branded programs.
-In 2021 it partnered with Hudson’s Bay to launch a new Hudson’s Bay Mastercard.
-After Hudson’s Bay entered liquidation in 2025, cardholders were notified that accounts would transition to a Neo-branded card.

-In 2023 Tim Hortons introduced the no-annual-fee Tims Mastercard, developed through Neo’s embedded banking platform and issued by ATB Financial.
+Neo offers both secured and unsecured versions across its credit card portfolio.